ArsenyYankovsky/lucene-serverless/README.md

 ✔️Low (250-300ms) cold starts

+⚠️Better deletion policy is required.
+Right now old segment files are not deleted as a simple workaround to handle concurrent reads and writes

 Please note that the project is not ready for production since I haven't tested it under a prolonged load and to be honest interfaces need to be nicer.

+Read the blog post about it [here](https://medium.com/@arsenyyankovski/serverless-full-text-search-with-aws-lambda-and-efs-cf24e1b6fe3b)

 ## Prerequisites
 - [Serverless framework >= 1.56.1](https://serverless.com/framework/docs/getting-started/)